rivera10/LRZ/vpn.md

 - Mac OS X 10.6 (Snow Leopard).

 Mac OS X 10.6 (Snow Leopard) has a built-in Cisco IPsec client.
-A profile for this client is available on the [download](https://www.lrz.de/services/netz/mobil/vpnclient)page.
+A profile for this client is available on the [download](https://www.lrz.de/services/netz/mobil/vpnclient) page.

 - Mac OS X 10.5 (Leopard) and older: